disclaimer

 What are Nevada Traffic Court Records?

 Nevada traffic court records are official documents generated by the state's traffic courts containing information regarding the court's judicial processes.
-These records describe trials and hearings related to road traffic offenses committed within state limits.
+These records describe trials and trial hearings on road traffic offenses within state limits.
 Traffic court records include traffic tickets issued by law enforcement officials and motions, orders, citations, and trial transcripts resulting from contested tickets.

 Nevada traffic violations and infractions are primarily handled by the state's Municipal Courts, which have jurisdiction in most municipalities.
-However, Nevada traffic offenses may also be prosecuted in the state's Justice Courts, especially if the offense is considered a felony on account of its severity.
+However, Nevada traffic offenses may also be prosecuted in the state's Justice Courts, especially if the offense is considered a felony due to its severity.
 Thus, Nevada's Municipal and Justice courts maintain and provide access to records generated during traffic court hearings.

 Nevada Traffic Violations